confraternities of laymen were common in late medieval Italy and elsewhere

 May 2022 update The two famous canvases by

-Gentile Bellini and the one by Carpaccio are currently away undergoing
+Gentile Bellini and the one by Carpaccio were away undergoing

 restoration at the Misericordia.
 One can only hope that the rest of the

 cycle will get similar treatment, not just those by the big names, or the

 virtual reconstruction of the Oratory of the Cross in the early 16th

 The Miracle of the Cross at the Rialto Bridge 1494 (see photo right).

 Carpaccio, who was probably a pupil of GentileBellini, shows the miraculous cure of a possessed boy by Francesco Querini the

 Patriarch of Grado, on the loggia above left.
 The wooden bridge of 1458 is still to be seen, which